 3.12 Optional Redemption of Preferred Shares.
-From the earlier of: (i) the closing of an Asset Sale and (ii) the fifth anniversary of the Effective Date, a Preferred Majority may require the Corporation to redeem Preferred Shares upon a 30 day prior written notice in case of (i) of this Section 3.12 and a 90 day prior written notice in case of (ii) of this Section 3.12 (each an "Optional Redemption Notice").
+From the earlier of: (i) the closing of an Asset Sale and (ii) the fifth anniversary of the Effective Date, a Preferred Majority may require the Corporation to redeem Preferred Shares upon a 30 day prior written notice in case of (i) of this Section 3.12 (each an "Optional RedemptionNotice").
 For clarity purposes, no holder of Preferred Shares may require the Corporation to redeem any or all of its Preferred Shares if an Optional Redemption